RSS Feed Widget for WordPress

 If you use a feed that produces images/video that is larger than the available container, you will see a cropped version with only a vertical scroll available.
 To get a horizontal scrollbar to appear you have to place the widget inside an outer container.
 This is explained in another tutorial about FeedWind RSS containers – this tutorial also covers percentage container sizing, if you use 100% sizing you get a container inside another with a horizontal and vertical scroll.

 There are a number of different RSS feed types.
-Some will display images, some just text, others have video or podcasts, some include HTML, others do not.
+Some will display images, some just text, others have video or podcasts, some include HTML, and others do not.

 The RSS link you use should specify what type of content will be displayed in that particular feed.
 When you are happy with the code you have inserted, press the [Save] button and when you look at the relevant page or post (depending on the Widget Area) you should now see your new RSS feed.